Nov 152018

 Carl Mort in 1955 (Credit: El Informador)

-In 1955 Mort Carl held an exhibition of his latest artwork in Guadalajara.
+Coincidentally, 1955 was also the year when Mort Carl held an exhibition of his latest artwork in Guadalajara.
 The two-week exhibit of twenty modernist abstracts opened at the Instituto Cultural Mexicano-Norteamericano de Jalisco (Galeana 158, Guadalajara) on 20 October.
 The works had such uninspiring names as “Construcción en negro y blanco”, “Construcción vertical” and “Composición en color.”
 The artist was quoted as claiming that his paintings needed to be seen and felt, not understood.
-Carl had previously (March 1954) held a show of his paintings at Galeria San Angel (Dr. Galvez #23) in Mexico City.
+Carl had previously held a show of his paintings at Galeria San Angel (Dr. Galvez #23) in Mexico City, which opened on 17 March 1954.

 Unfortunately, life in Ajijic was not all a bed of roses for Mort and Helen Carl.
-When their marriage broke down, Mort left Ajijic and moved to Mexico City, where he set up a new weaving business.
+For all his artistic sensitivity, Mort Carl was prone to violent outbursts, sometimes threatening even those he held nearest and dearest.
+The couple remained together until about 1960 when Mort left Ajijic and moved to Mexico City, where he set up a similar hand-loom weaving business.

 Paintings by Mort Carl were exhibited alongside woodblocks by Blance Small at the Lucien Labaudt Gallery in San Francisco from February to May 1973.

 In New Jersey, Carl became a moderately successful artist, specializing in large metal sculptures.
 The example in the image, which comes from the Smithsonian Art Inventories Catalog, is entitled Antiphon.
-The 2-meter high sculpture was acquired and installed in about 1981 by Chester Public Library in New Jersey.
+The 2-meter high sculpture was acquired and installed in 1983 by Chester Public Library in New Jersey.

 Mort Carl died in New Jersey in November 1985 and left his body to Columbia University Medical Center.